Variety Evasive Subspace Families: Introduction

-Next, we list two applications of our Main Theorem (Theorem~\ref{thm_main}): derandomizing Noether's normalization lemma for varieties of bounded degree, and polynomial identity testing for a special family of depth-4 arithmetic circuits.
+Next, we list two applications of our Main Theorem (\cref{thm_main}): derandomizing Noether's normalization lemma for varieties of low degree, and polynomial identity testing for a special family of depth-4 arithmetic circuits.